 Conversion rates tell you the percentage of people who visit your website and take the time to explore, purchase an item, or read through your posts.
 They are the ones who take action and have the potential to put something in your cart and generate sales.
 This is important in ensuring that your investments in creating a website is effective, and whether or not you should change your existing digital marketing efforts.

-If you think you’re not achieving enough conversions based on your goals, it’s probably time for you to check your website design.
+If you think you’re not achieving enough conversions based on your goals, it’s probably time for you to check your website design for the best customer experience.
+Improving customer experience with a better web design will surely lead to a boost in sales.

 Here are things you need to watch out for—and how to remedy them—to help you achieve your goals in terms of conversion.